PopGenClustering/AlignmentCost/README.md

 1. **Input data files**: the **data/input** folder contains four data files taken from the Supplementary materials of *Fortier et al. 2020* that we used for the empirical anlaysis.

-    We **modified the ordering** of the populations and the ordering of the clusters in the raw *CLUMPP* data files so that the membership barplot pattern of the first replicates of both datasets are consistent with that of the Fig. 2 in *Fortier et al. 2020*.
+    We **modified the ordering** of the populations and the ordering of the clusters in the raw *CLUMPP* data files so that the membership barplot pattern of the first replicates of both datasets are consistent with that of Fig. 2 in *Fortier et al. 2020*.
 Besides the reordering, there is no change to the data.

-     * *all_loci_analysis_input_file.txt* and *all_codis_analysis_input_file.txt* are taken from files *CLUMPP/CLUMPP_input/all_indfile.txt* and *CLUMPP/CLUMPP_input/codis_indfile.txt* of the *Fortier et al. 2020* Supplementary Materials, modified by reordering.
+     * *all_loci_analysis_input_file.txt* and *all_codis_analysis_input_file.txt* are taken from files *CLUMPP/CLUMPP_input/all_indfile.txt* and *CLUMPP/CLUMPP_input/codis_indfile.txt* of the *Fortier et al. 2020* Supplementary Materials, and have been modified from *Fortier et al. 2020* by reordering.
      * *all_loci_analysis_perm_file.txt* and *codis_loci_analysis_perm_file.txt* are taken from the middle parts of the *Fortier et al. 2020* files named *CLUMPP/CLUMPP_output/all_ind_miscfile.txt* and *CLUMPP/CLUMPP_output/codis_ind_miscfile.txt* files that contain the permutation information of the aligned replicates.

 2. **Script files**: The **scripts** folder contains
-   * the parameter files used for the examples (more details in a later section).
+   * the parameter files used for the examples (more details appear below in a later section).
    * a sample bash script with the command line argument.

 3. **Output files**: The **output** folder will be automatically generated when running the examples provided.
 Figures will be output to this folder.